hbctraining/DGE_workshop_salmon_online/lessons/10_FA_over-representation_analysis.md

 *  Determine how functions are attributed to genes using Gene Ontology terms
 *  Describe the theory of how functional enrichment tools yield statistically enriched functions or interactions
-*  Discuss functional analysis using over-representation analysis, functional class scoring, and pathway topology methods
+*  Discuss functional analysis using over-representation analysis, and functional class scoring
 *  Identify popular functional analysis tools for over-representation analysis

 # Functional analysis